garrettoday/website/content/authors/admin/_index.md

 ---

 # <span style="color:#1b85b8"> A little about me </span>
 Students spend countless hours attending lectures, visiting office hours, and studying independently.
-Yet, they are often unprepared, forgetful, and overconfident when tested.
-My research seeks to resolve this troublesome situation by applying principles from education, psychology, and cognitive science in order to promote long-term learning.
+Yet, when they are tested they are often unprepared, forgetful, and overconfident.
+My research seeks to reconcile this troublesome situation by applying principles from education, psychology, and cognitive science in order to promote long-term learning.
 Specifically, I am interested in optimizing retrieval-based learning and increasing students’ belief in and use of effective learning strategies.